klasyc/ScpiNet/README.md

 # Instrument driver considerations

-This library focuses only the the transmission of the SCPI commands and responses.
+This library focuses only on the transmission of the SCPI commands and responses.
 It does not provide any higher-level functionality like instrument drivers.
 The reason is that implementing of such drivers is a very complex task: